Exhibitions at The Leeds Library

 Colonizing Myths and Legends: Exploring Western colonial attitudes in The Leeds Library’s Edwardian myths and legends books.
 January – April 2023

-When selecting books for our in-person Myths and Legends exhibition, we found many Edwardian books written by white British and American authors on the myths and legends of other cultures.
-During this period, colonialist systems like British Empire were large and well-established – as were the racist and colonialist attitudes they spread amongst the British and American people.
-The Leeds Library’s books about the cultures and myths of non-white and indigenous peoples record not only the interest that the British public had in the cultures its government was colonizing but the attitudes they commonly held during the period.
+When selecting books for our Myths and Legends exhibition, we found many Edwardian books written by white British and American authors on the myths and legends of other cultures.
+During this period, colonialist systems like the British Empire were large and well-established – as were the racist and colonialist attitudes they spread amongst the British and American people.
+The Leeds Library’s books about the cultures and myths of non-white and indigenous peoples record not only the interest that the British public had in the cultures it was colonizing but the attitudes they commonly held during the period.
 Find out more about these books and the real cultures they attempted to write about below!

 Tutankhamun: The Boy King Rediscovered.
 October 2022 – January 2023